 My research is divided into four strands:

 1. The Epistemology of Data-Intensive Science: I explore the epistemological and ontological assumptions underlying the choice and use of taxonomies, theories, models and methods across data-intensive research fields, particularly biology and biomedicine.
 I am also interested in how collective modes of inquiry and division of labor, as instantiated through data infrastructures, affect scientific modes of understanding; and in how tools for data dissemination enable integration and discovery.
 From 2014 to 2019, this research is funded by the European Research Council and conducted in collaboration with Niccolo Tempini.
 Details and relevant publications can be found on the Data Studies website.

-2. The History and Epistemology of Model Organism Research (with Prof Rachel Ankeny): with funding from the ARC Discovery Grant "Organisms and Us" (2016-2020), we investigate the use of model organisms in the 20th and 21st centuries, its influence on the development and content of biological knowledge, and the epistemic status of model organisms as models.
-We are working on a monograph, provisionally entitled 'Thinking with Model Organisms'.
+2. The History and Epistemology of Organism in Research (with Prof Rachel Ankeny): with funding from the ARC Discovery Grant "Organisms and Us" (2016-2020), we investigate the use of organisms in 20th and 21st century research, its influence on the development and content of biological knowledge, and the epistemic status of organisms as models.
+We are working on a monograph, provisionally entitled 'Thinking with Organisms'.

 Ankeny, R.A. and Leonelli, S. (2016) Repertoires: A Post-Kuhnian Approach to Scientific Change and Research Collaboration.
 Studies in the History and the Philosophy of Science.